Residency Position at Florida Veterinary Behavior Service

 Is USDA accreditation required?
 No

-Total Number of Annual Cases: 570 new cases and 1600 rechecks per year
+700 new cases and 2400 rechecks per year

 Number of Faculty/Clinicians in Direct Support of Program:

 No formal emergency duties necessary however the resident will need to cover phone/email emergencies on days where the resident is already scheduled to work and other doctors are out of office.

 Prerequisites other than being a Graduate of a College of Veterinary Medicine: Completion of a one-year internship or general veterinary medicine practice equivalent.